PointCloudLibrary/PointCloudLibrary.github.io/assets/gsoc-2020/gpu.md

 As laser scans and LIDAR becomes more popular, the need arises for handling clouds with a very large number of points.
 However, many algorithms within the Point Cloud Library are incapable of handling point clouds containing over 2 billion points due to their indices being limited to 32 bits, which caps the size of supported point clouds at 2 billion.
 Furthermore, there currently isn’t one standard type being used for indices, instead, a variety of types such as `int`, `long`, `unsigned_int`, and others are being used.
 Therefore, there is a pressing need to switch to a standard type for indices.

-On the flip side, due to the increased memory usage of types with larger capacity, the memory efficiency of the library may be significantly reduced, and further complications with caching etc. may arise, which can be a serious concern considering the large variety of platforms that PCL is used on.
+On the flip side, the usage of types with larger capacity leads to increased memory usage and cache misses.
+This might not be optimal for resource constrained platforms like embedded devices.
 Thus, the ideal solution would be to allow the user to choose which point type to utilize at compile-time, based on his intended use case and platform.

 This flexibility can be offered to the user by transitioning the PCL library’s various modules to the `pcl::index_t` type.